1966 ~ Sebring and Le Mans 'Works' Sprite

 In an ongoing programme of race development, the vendor has refined the suspension and dampers and ran it with a 1293cc wet sump engine, prepared by Classic and Modern Engine Services and fitted with a single 45DCOE Weber carburettor, which produces 140 bhp on the dyno.

 The original dry-sump equipment was kept safe, so as not to destroy it while racing, although the dry-sump tank is still fitted to the car.
 With the car weighing in at 650 kgms, the power to weight ratio is more than useful.
-Driven through its original Le Mans 5-speed gearbox, power is transferred via a sintered race clutch.
+Driven through its original Le Mans 5-speed gearbox, [actually it had an overdrive box at Le Mans] power is transferred via a sintered race clutch.
 The suspension benefits from new, but to original specification, front springs, front lever-arm shock absorbers and a race set-up with negative camber fitted.
 The rear suspension runs new, but compliant, double-adjustable shock absorbers.

 For race days, new Minilite wheels are fitted; however the original Healey magnesium wheels are fitted to the car for display purposes but are considered too brittle to be used under race conditions.
 To bring the car up to correct FIA safety specification, the following equipment has been professionally fitted: FIA-compliant Roll Cage; Bag Tank Fuel Cell; FIA race Seat and Belts; FIA specification plumbed-in fire suppressant system; Stack Rev counter and Shift Light system ."